When it comes to finding the time to actually sit down and study languages, there are usually two big obstacles we feel that we face.

 27. If you haven’t already, learn two of the most important sentences you could know in your target language // The first is “How do you say _____ in (your target language)?” and the second is “Can you please repeat that slowly?”.
 But if you already know these, you can learn two new phrases you think will be useful.
 I have guides for Croatian and Korean to help you get started and I plan on releasing more soon.

-28. Spend some time with the writing system // If your target language has it’s own unique writing system (or at least one that’s different to your own), find an image or printout of it – like this one I put together for Russian, this one for radicals used for Chinese, or this one for Korean – and spend some time getting familiar with it (or re-familiarizing yourself with it).
+28. Spend some time with the writing system // If your target language has it’s own unique writing system (or at least one that’s different to your own), find an image or printout of it – like this one I put together for Russian, you can also find one for radicals used for Chinese, or one for Korean – and spend some time getting familiar with it (or re-familiarizing yourself with it).
 Once your five minutes are up, pin the page somewhere you’ll see it often.

 29. Talk to yourself // See if you can make it through the entire five minutes without slipping back into your native language.
 But even if you do, don’t let that stop you!
 Quickly note the words you got stuck on to look up later and keep going.
 You can do this by selecting almost any topic – a hobby, a self introduction, an explanation of how to use something.